 It should, of course, be noted that the LFE is a higher fidelity element than its corresponding CFE element.
-This was seen in the problem considered, where even a single LFE element recovered the exact elastic solution whereas the corresponding CFE failed so to do.
+This was seen in the problem considered where even a single LFE element recovered the exact elastic solution whereas the corresponding CFE failed so to do.
 This higher fidelity property is an obvious one to include in EFEs.
 If, for example, continuum problems generally require elements that can cope with bending, then why should this not be included?
-It is also the case that the majority of the mathematical vagaries which cause so much of an issue with young inexperienced engineers, i.e., hour-glassing, shear and volumetric locking etc., can be by-passed.
+It is also the case that the majority of the mathematical vagaries which cause so much of an issue with young inexperienced engineers, e.g., hour-glassing, shear and volumetric locking etc., can be by-passed.

 The LFE is an exact element for elastic solutions to the Lamé equations.
 CFE element models need to be refined before they can recover the exact elastic solution.
-The plastic solutions for axisymmetric membrane problems, however, develop differently with CFE elements converging at a higher rate than the LFE element, albeit from an upper bound.
-The LFE element currently adopts a very simple plasticity scheme based on the elastic compensation method [8], and uses peak elemental stress values.
+The plastic solutions for axisymmetric membrane problems, however, develop differently with CFE elements converging at a higher rate than the LFE element albeit from an upper bound.
+The LFE element currently adopts a very simple plasticity scheme based on the elastic compensation method, [7], and uses peak elemental stress values.
 It is likely that the approach can be improved by adopting formal limit analysis techniques and that the rate of convergence for plastic solutions will, thereby, improve significantly.
-This development work, which requires the definition of hyperstatic stress fields and implementation into a second-order cone programme, is a current research project at RMA Initial studies undertaken using a spreadsheet indicate that extremely accurate plastic solutions can be achieved without the current need for the sort of mesh refinement shown above.
+This development work which requires the definition of hyperstatic stress fields and implementation into a second-order cone programme is a current research project at RMA.